* Housing stocks tumble after KB Home cuts revenue forecast

 * Apple holds up after 5 days of losses

 * PC&E Corp plunges again, hits over 15-yr low

 * Indexes: Dow down 0.30 pct, S&P up 0.01 pct, Nasdaq up 0.43 pct (Updates prices, adds details)

 Nov 15 (Reuters) - U.S. stocks struggled on Thursday as an attempt by technology companies to rebound from this week’s sharp losses was outweighed by a batch of weak results and Brexit-related concerns.

-J.C.
-Penney shares edged 0.4 percent higher as Chief Executive Officer Jill Soltau gave indications of her plans to turn a profit.
-Dillard’s fell 14.5 percent.
+Department store operator J.C.
+Penney Co Inc lowered its sales outlook ahead of the holiday shopping season.
+However the shares reversed course to trade up 4.9 percent after new Chief Executive Officer Jill Soltau gave the first indications of her plans to turn a profit.

-The results pulled down the broader group, sending the S&P 500 retailing index 1.6 percent lower, despite economic data that showed U.S. retail sales rebounded sharply in October.
-Walmart was down 2 percent.
+The results pulled down the broader group, sending the S&P 500 retailing index 1.5 percent lower, despite economic data that showed U.S. retail sales rebounded sharply in October.

 Political events in Europe also scared investors after a series of resignations in British Prime Minister Theresa May’s government threw into doubt her long-awaited Brexit deal and reports of anti-euro comments from an Italian official.

-Declining issues outnumbered advancers for a 1.28-to-1 ratio on the NYSE.
-Advancing issues outnumbered decliners for a 1.22-to-1 ratio on the Nasdaq.
+Declining issues outnumbered advancers for a 1.24-to-1 ratio on the NYSE.
+Advancing issues outnumbered decliners for a 1.25-to-1 ratio on the Nasdaq.

-The S&P index recorded two new 52-week highs and 19 new lows, while the Nasdaq recorded six new highs and 134 new lows.
-(Reporting by Sruthi Shankar in Bengaluru; Editing by Shounak Dasgupta)
+The S&P index recorded two new 52-week highs and 17 new lows, while the Nasdaq recorded five new highs and 114 new lows.
+(Reporting by Sruthi Shankar and Shreyashi Sanyal in Bengaluru; Editing by Shounak Dasgupta)